 3. Withdraw money at no cost while abroad

-You can withdraw money at no cost using your Comdirect Visa card at any Visa-certified ATM, even outside of Germany.
+With your Comdirect Visa Card, you can withdraw cash free of charge at every ATM with the Visa-sign outside the Euro-area.
+Within the Euro-area, but outside Germany, the cash withdrawal with the Girocard is free of charge for you.
 Comdirect Bank automatically covers any fees for you, so don’t be bothered if notifications about international fees pop up.

 If you withdraw money outside of the Eurozone, your withdrawal is exchanged via the extremely low Commerzbank rates.